mcneel/clam/README.md

 Yet another Contributor License Agreement Manager with webhooks and whatnot.

 Designed to be dead-simple&trade;, Clam helps you manage a single CLA for your GitHub organisation.
-Watch out though,

 The aim is to make it easy...